Multiple, Load-Balanced Servers

 Each Password Manager server requires a database instance.
-Microsoft SQL 2012 is the recommended choice, Microsoft SQL 2014 will be officially supported in 2016.
-Oracle database is supported on versions up to 9.0.x and is not supported on 10.0 or later releases.
+Microsoft SQL 2016 is the recommended choice.
+Microsoft SQL 2014 and 2012 are also supported.
+Oracle database was supported on versions up to 9.0.x and is not supported on 10.0 or later releases.

 - Hardware requirements or equivalent VM capacity: